covidestim/dbstan/README.md

 # dbstan

 `dbstan` is glue code for connecting [`rstan::stanfit`][stanfit] objects and relational databases.
-It leverages the [DBI][dbi] package to provide a DBMS-agnostic interface to INSERT a representation of a `stanfit` object into a DB, and it also provides a helper method to retrieve a particular `stanfit` object's information from the DB.
-This way, you can easily get (batches of) sampler results into a database, whereupon it usually becomes much easier to run analyses and share data.
-Your `stanfit` object gets represented as entries in the following tables:
+It leverages the [DBI][dbi] package to provide a very simple, DBMS-agnostic interface for INSERTing a representation of a `stanfit` object into a DB, and it also provides a helper method to retrieve a particular `stanfit` object's information from the DB.
+This way, you can easily get (batches of) sampler results into a database, which usually makes it more convenient to run analyses and share data.

+The package creates a transformed representation of a `stanfit` object as entries in eight SQL tables:

 - `stanfit.run_ids`
 - `stanfit.run_info`